 📇 More Vegetable Pasta Dishes For You

-Another pasta dish that super easy and delicious is tossing cooked pasta with this sun dried tomato pesto that's also vegan.
-Just top the pasta with freshly grated Parmesan cheese (there are some very good Parmesan style cheeses now that are vegan), and serve with crusty bread.
+- Another super easy and delicious pasta dish is tossing cooked pasta with this vegan sun-dried tomato pesto.
+Top the pasta with freshly grated Parmesan cheese (or use a vegan Parmesan-style cheese) and serve with crusty bread.
+Serve it warm or at room temperature.

-Or if you want a slightly hardier pasta, make this romanesco pasta recipe.
-It's all tossed in a creamy cauliflower soup that's vegan.
+- For hardier pasta, try this romanesco pasta recipe.
+The pasta is tossed in a creamy, vegan cauliflower sauce.
 The pectin in cauliflower helps to make a creamy sauce without any dairy at all.

-And if you grew up with chicken tetrazzini as a kid and loved it, I recommend checking out this vegetarian tetrazzini with cauliflower, kicked up with poblano peppers.
-I love it so much, I included a version of it in my cookbook!
+- If you grew up with chicken tetrazzini as a kid and loved it, I recommend checking out this vegetarian tetrazzini with cauliflower, kicked up with poblano peppers.
+I love it so much that I included a version in my cookbook!

-Another approach to pasta is to mix spaghetti noodles with a pasta sauce, and then layer with cheese in a casserole, like this Baked Spaghetti Casserole.
+- Another approach to pasta is to mix spaghetti noodles with a pasta sauce and layer with cheese in a casserole, like this Baked Spaghetti Casserole.

-Lastly, if you want something uber-simple, go with this classic spaghetti alla vodka.
+- Lastly, go with this classic spaghetti alla vodka if you want something uber-simple.

 Mexican Green Spaghetti (Espagueti Verde)